-The best and many frustrating thing regarding the book is that the story is told from eight different perspectives, with each perspective held inside a chapter.
-Just as you commence in relation to a character and they are desperate to see what are the results to him (or her), you can find yourself thrown off for a number of chapters.
+The best and many frustrating thing in regards to the book could be that the story is told from eight different perspectives, with each perspective held inside a chapter.
+Just as you start out in relation to a character and are eager to see what happens to him (or her), you're thrown off for a number of chapters.

-Yet Martin's character development can also be what makes the books so enjoyable to learn.
-His strategy for creating three-dimensional characters which has a lots of depth, feeling, and back story 's what keeps the future prospect from getting bored.
+Yet Martin's character development can also be the thing that makes the books so enjoyable to read.
+His means of creating three-dimensional characters which has a lots of depth, feeling, and back story is what keeps the readers from losing interest.

-The determination with the 13-year-old exiled princess and child-bride, Dany; the bleak coming-of-age story with the bastard, Jon Snow, in the northern Wall; the raw emotions of young, tomboyish Arya at King's Landing; the noble intentions of Eddard Stark amidst a court of mummers; and also the sarcastic wit with the impish Tyrion Lannister are just some with the assorted cast of players you'll find yourself rooting for within this bloody game of thrones.
+The determination of the 13-year-old exiled princess and child-bride, Dany; the bleak coming-of-age story of the bastard, Jon Snow, on the northern Wall; the raw emotions of young, tomboyish Arya at King's Landing; the noble intentions of Eddard Stark amidst a court of mummers; along with the sarcastic wit of the impish Tyrion Lannister are just a few of the assorted cast of players you will find yourself rooting for with this bloody game of thrones.

 When he did release that book, he left us with hope.
-That book and also the sequel were to be essentially one large book spread into two parts.
-With a huge cast of characters spread allover the land, Mr. Martin made a decision to only concentrate on the character in one part with the world, leaving the development with the rest with the characters until the next book.
+That book along with the sequel were to be essentially one large book spread into two parts.
+With a huge cast of characters spread allover the land, Mr. Martin thought we would only target the character in a part of the world, leaving the development of the rest of the characters until the next book.
 But there was clearly hope!
-A lot with the chapters were already written.
+A lot of the chapters were already written.
 "Gosh!
-He must have it out by Christmas 2007 for sure", I remember thinking in 2005.
+He needs to have the book out by Christmas 2007 for sure", I remember thinking in 2005.